In my role as Director of PR and Marketing, I managed our chapter’s Instagram and TikTok accounts with complete creative freedom.

 I wanted our content to reflect our sisterhood in a way that helped PNMs imagine themselves as part of our chapter.
 To do this, I focused on creating posts that were genuine, not just aesthetically pleasing.

-One of the first Instagram series I created featured all 35 of our graduating seniors over 8 weeks.
 It’s less common for members to stay in a sorority all four years, so I wanted to celebrate their commitment and let them share why they chose to stay.

 Another series I created was the Sister Shoutout.